 Please remember you can mix and match all of our activities, add assemblies and add a performance to parents at the end of the school day – often these adjustments can be made at no extra cost.

-what activities can we do?
+What African Activities can we do?

 High energy but easy to follow moves.
-A really fun way to get a full body workout!.
+A really fun way to get a full body workout!